-According to Statista.com the average rental car reservation runs about $251.00 per renter.
+The average rental car reservation has increased to around $109 per day.
 That’s a lot of money to spend on renting a car!
 Our readers have spoken and they want to know: what are the best rental car hacks travelers need to know (how do we save money renting a car)?

 In this article, we provide 9 secret rental car hacks and car rental tips designed to help travelers save money, save time and avoid unnecessary fees, delays or headaches.

 Rental Car Hacks – The Car Rental Tips & Tricks you Need to Know to save money, time & hassle

 Rental cars are often a key part of any trip (business or pleasure).
-And, if you are business traveler, it’s likely you are spending a significant amount of time in a rental car.
-If you are leisure traveler, it’s likely that a rental car plays a large role in the success of your trip (ever tried cramming a family of 4 into a small Kia?!?).
+And, if you are a business traveler, it’s likely you are spending a significant amount of time in a rental car.
+If you are a leisure traveler, it’s likely that a rental car plays a large role in the success of your trip (ever tried cramming a family of 4 into a small Kia?!?).

-Whatever your reason for renting car, it’s likely you want to save money, avoid unnecessary time-wasters and get the nicest car you can with the least amount of hassle.
+So, whatever your reason for renting a car, it’s likely you want to save money, avoid unnecessary time-wasters and get the nicest car you can with the least amount of hassle.

 With that in mind, buckle up and settle in.
 Here are some great 9 Secret Rental Cars Hacks every traveler ought to know (and that the rental car companies don’t want you to know about!).